Torfinn Opheim

-Torfinn Opheim (born 12 April 1961, in Sauda) is a Norwegian politician for the Labour Party.
+Torfinn Opheim (born 12 April 1961, in Sauda Municipality) is a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Rogaland in 2005.
 He had previously served as a deputy representative during the term 2001-2005.

-On the local level Opheim was a member of Sauda municipality council from 1987 to 2005, and he was mayor for the last six years of that period.
+On the local level Opheim was a member of the municipal council of Sauda Municipality from 1987 to 2005, and he was mayor for the last six years of that period.